Walmart Credit Card Review: Is It Right for You?

 While the Chase Freedom® offers bonus categories, the Chase Freedom Unlimited® is another no-fee card that takes a different approach by sticking to a standard cash-back rate.
-Once you sign up, you’ll earn a flat 1.5% cash-back for each dollar you spend no matter what you buy.
+Once you sign up, you’ll earn unlimited 1.5% cash back for each dollar you spend no matter what you buy.

 Chase Freedom Unlimited®

-This card also offers an initial bonus of $150 after you spend $500 within three months of account opening, which is far superior to the bonus you get with the Walmart credit card.
+This card also offers 3% cash back on all purchases in your first year up to $20,000 spent, which is far superior to the bonus you get with the Walmart credit card.
 Like the Chase Freedom®, this card lets you redeem points for statement credits, gift cards, merchandise, and travel, and it comes with no annual fee.